Katakrima

 before hubris, and before words.

 It is red there.
 It is quiet.
-A calmly hearth.
+A calm hearth.

 No light to burn thine eyes.